AndrewHanSolo/CMP/README.md

 - scipy 0.13.3
 - matplotlib 1.3.1

 Set your data import, save, and analysis output paths in ExampleDriver.py.
 Run the script, which analyzes a pre-imported mock experiment set that was generated using FIJI/MockExperimentDataGenerator.py and run through the pipeline.
+You can now run the script to perform your first analysis.

 ##Getting Started
 ###Obtaining track data from time lapse images and importing to CMP